wasm-audio/wasm-audio-examples/README.md

 1. `./build.sh`
 2. `cargo run` this will run the basic example
-3. `./run-host-mod.sh` this will show how to dynamically load an audio wasm module
+3. `cargo run -p host-egui` this will run the egui example